 The real value of this experiment and the mathematical simulation consists of understanding the potential and the limitations of 3D printing with graphene.
 Even if the scientific community is not yet close to 3D printing with graphene at large and industrial scales, it is very interesting to explore its possibilities and its restrictions.

-Some visionaries claim that graphene holds the key to engineering and 3D printing.
-There is no doubt that it has the potential to disrupt the additive manufacturing industry in many ways, but the scientific community still has a long way to go.
+Some visionaries claim that graphene, the two-dimensional material that is 100 times stronger than steel, holds the key to engineering and 3D printing.
+There is no doubt that it has the potential to disrupt the additive manufacturing industry in many ways.
+A lot of researches are made on this material, at the University of Manchester, or at the National Graphene Institute (NGI), for example, but the scientific community still has a long way to go.
 Though, one thing that the example of graphene can teach us, is that in order to think at big scales, you have first to think at very small scales.

 If you love technology and you already dream of the future of 3D printing technology, you can check out this blog post about how you can 3D print metamaterial mechanisms so that they perform as machines and not as passive constructions and this one about the rise of the 4D printing technology!